-After a clinical evaluation, a requisition is obtained from the referring physician and then a specialized modality in dental imaging can be carried out according to the signs of system of the patient.
+After a clinical evaluation, a requisition is obtained from the referring physician.
+Based on the patient’s dental evaluation, a specialized modality in dental imaging can be determined.

 Many types of examinations are available for the evaluation of: